bilalmasud07/DataCollectorAPI/PostgresDB/README.md

 ```

-#### After uploading the data, next step is to Run FlaskApi to query data data from the database For detailed instructions, refer to the next README file: [PostgresDB README](../FlaskApi/README.md).
+#### After uploading the data, next step is to Run FlaskApi to query data data from the database For detailed instructions, refer to the next README file: [FlaskApi README](../FlaskApi/README.md).